kaikai1024/ethereum-me/solidity_me.md

 #### members of address
 * balance and transfer
 it is possible to query the balance of an address using the property balance and to send Ether(wei) to an address using the transfer function.
-note: if the address is a contract address ,its code(fallback function ***??fallback***) will be executed together with the transfer call if that execution runs out of gas or fails in any way, the Either transfer will be reverted and the current contract sill stop with an exception.
+note: if the address is a contract address ,its code(fallback function ***??fallback. a function not named and if not map other method then call it or receive an Eth***) will be executed together with the transfer call if that execution runs out of gas or fails in any way, the Either transfer will be reverted and the current contract sill stop with an exception.
 * send
 send is the low-level conterpart of transfer. if the execution fails, the current contract will not stop with an exception, but send will return false.
-warning:in order to make safe Ether transfers , always check the return value of send, use transfer or even better:use a pattern where the recipent withdraws the money. ***??need to discuss***
+warning:in order to make safe Ether transfers , always check the return value of send, use transfer or even better:use a pattern where the recipent withdraws the money. ***??need to discuss. about the contract security***
 * call, callcode, delegatecall
-call is provided which takes an arbitrary number of arguments of any type. these arguments are padded to 32 bytes and concatenated. one exception is the case where the first argument is encoded to exactly bour bytes. in that case,it is not padded to allow the use of function signatures here. ***??why***
+call is provided which takes an arbitrary number of arguments of any type. these arguments are padded to 32 bytes and concatenated. one exception is the case where the first argument is encoded to exactly bour bytes. in that case,it is not padded to allow the use of function signatures here. ***??why. about encoding***

 call returns a boolean. it is not possible to access the actual data returned(for this we would need to know the encoding and size in advance.) ***??encoding,***

 delegatecall: the difference is that only the code of the given address is used, all other aspects(storage,balance)are taken from the current contract.
-the purpose of delegatecall is to use library code which is stored in another contract. the user has to ensure that the layout of storage in both contracts is suitable for delegatecall to be used ***??why both***
+the purpose of delegatecall is to use library code which is stored in another contract. the user has to ensure that the layout of storage in both contracts is suitable for delegatecall to be used ***??why both. about library***
 callcode was available that did nor=t provide access to the original msg.sender and msg.value values.

 all three functions are very low-level functions and should only be used as a last resort as they break the type-safety of solidity.
 * .gas() option is avaliable on all three methods, while the .value() option is not supported for delegratecall.
-note: all contracts inherit the members of address ***??***, so it is possible to query the balance of the current contract using this.balance.
+note: all contracts inherit the members of address ***??. about the meaning***, so it is possible to query the balance of the current contract using this.balance.
 #### fixed-size byte arrays
 bytes1 ... bytes32. byte is an alias for bytes1.
 operators: